barchart/alerting-service-public/docs/content/appendices/push_notification_setup.md

 * ```BundleID``` — Refers to the app itself.
 * ```DeviceID``` — Refers to the device and installation (can be obtained from your app at runtime)

+Two enviroments exist, use the appropriate one:

+* Production — push-notifications.aws.barchart.com
+* Demo — push-notifications-stage.aws.barchart.com

+Here is an example:

 ```curl
 curl 'https://push-notifications-stage.aws.barchart.com/v1/apns/registerDevice' \
   -X 'POST' \